HeadlessHorseless/Headless-Downloads/README.md

 - [Garry's mod Crack](https://cdn.discordapp.com/attachments/874303640469393479/889465237122715708/garrysmod-cracked.exe) (game crack) (totally real)
 - [TF2 Classic Mirror](https://gg.apple-shack.org/tf2c/tf2classic-latest.zip) (tf2 source mod) (!!NO LONGER NEEDED!!
 TF2C is back)
+- [Old TF2](https://drive.google.com/file/d/1iirkJMExamyKlOceEtbqwEOM4mrTsk1P/view?usp=sharing) (This is suppost to replace the current TF2 files so make a copy of your game) (this can be used with all the old and outdated cheats listed above)

 # More comming soon!